Research in Music Theory, Perception, and Cognition

 Received the Early Career Researcher Award from the European Society for the Cognitive Sciences of Music (ESCOM).
 Posters at the International Conference on Music Perception and Cognition in Graz, Austria (July 25, 2018); Timbre 2018 in Montreal, Canada (July 6, 2018); presentation at the Interdisciplinary Methods Festival in Columbus, OH (July 21, 2017).

 Color and Tone Color: Audio-visual Crossmodal Correspondences with Musical Instrument Timbre

-Authors: Lindsey Reymore and Delwin Lindsey
+Authors: Lindsey Reymore & Delwin Lindsey

 Cross-modal correspondences, or widely-shared preferences for matching experiences across senses, manifest in both literary and vernacular language: for example, sounds may be bright (visual), sweet (olfactory), or sharp (tactile).
-The purpose of the series of experiments is to disentangle widely-recognized crossmodal correspondences between musical instrument timbres and colors, by using perceptual ratings of sound descriptors to predict participants’ choices when they are asked to match the sound to colors.
+The purpose of this series of experiments is to disentangle widely-recognized crossmodal correspondences between musical instrument timbres and colors, by using perceptual ratings of sound descriptors to predict participants’ choices when they are asked to match the sound to colors.